scaleway/serverless-scaleway-functions/README.md

 * `scwToken`: Scaleway token you got in prerequisites
 * `scwProject`: Scaleway org id you got in prerequisites
 * `package.patterns`: usually, you don't need to configure it.
 Enable to include/exclude directories to/from the deployment
-* `functions`: Configure of your fonctions.
+* `functions`: Configure of your functions.
 It's a yml dictionary, with the key being the function name
   * `handler` (Required): file or function which will be executed.
 See the next section for runtime specific handlers
   * `env` (Optional): environment variables specifics for the current function
   * `minScale` (Optional): how many function instances we keep running (default: 0)